 Organizational theory and development strategies considered.
 Formal and informal aspects organizations, authority structures, specialization and integration of functions, and the role of professional managers.
+Every year.
+3 Credits

 PM-944 Politics and Public Policy

 An explication of the nature of political power and the influence of power upon the delivery of various types of nonprofit, public, health care and human services.